ultimatemember/docs-v3/src/um-stripe/article/1885-stripe-support-payment-link-for-checkout.md

 ### <strong>Setup</strong>

- To setup the Stripe Payment Link, you have to follow the steps below:
+ To set up the Stripe Payment Link, you have to follow the steps below:

 1. Go to your  [Stripe dashboard](https://dashboard.stripe.com/) .
 2. On the menu tab, click on <strong>More</strong> to show more stripe products and features.